ifmeorg/ifme/README.md

 Goals
 -----

-* Allows users to write about their experiences (Moments) similar to a blog and get feedback and support from their allies
+* Allow users to write about their experiences (Moments) similar to a blog and get feedback and support from their allies
 * Create personalized categories and moods to organize Moments and Strategies
-* Develop and share Strategies to solve problems and maintain healthy goals
+* Develop and share Strategies to solve problems and maintain healthy self-care goals
 * Keep track of medications and create alerts for them
 * Create support groups whether online or offline and keep track of sessions

-Current goals:

-* Improve test coverage
-* General clean up and tweaking of UI and UX, including language throughout the app
-* More helpful and visual documentation to help familiarize contributors with the project
-* Usability testing
+Check out our projects [page](https://github.com/julianguyen/ifme/projects) to see what we are currently working on!

 Check our [wiki](https://github.com/julianguyen/ifme/wiki) for a summary of existing features!